 Pastor Pat served for 18 years and retired June 30, 2016.
 There were 246 people in attendance at the last worship service conducted by her.
 The Rev. Tracie L. Bartholomew, Bishop, NJ Synod officiated her God Speed.

 In June 2016 the Rev. Dr. L. George Detweiler was called to serve as the Interim Pastor for HOPE.

-We are currently celebrating our 50th Anniversary of HOPE LUTHERAN CHURCH!
-We have had many festive events throughout the year including our 50th Anniversary Golden Jubilee Gala, held on Sunday April 2, 2017.
+We celebrated our 50th Anniversary of HOPE LUTHERAN CHURCH!
+We had many festive events throughout the year including our 50th Anniversary Golden Jubilee Gala, held on Sunday April 2, 2017.
 The Hope Christain School (HCS) will be marking its 50th Anniversary, and we will be honoring this day with a celebration on Sunday, October 1, 2017.

 We bid farewell to Pastor George on June 25, 2017 and wish him good luck on his recent retirement.

 The Rev. Dr. Edward E. Kropa, Jr. was called to be HOPE'S new pastor on June 11, 2017 at a Special Congregational Meeting.